krishna-9394/Garage-App/README.md

 * I choose SQL becasue SQLite is a popular choice for storing structured data locally on an Android device because it is lightweight, efficient, and provides a flexible SQL-based interface for organizing and querying data.
 It is optimized for small to medium-sized databases and can handle complex queries and transactions.
 * Whereas Room is an abstraction layer built on top of SQLite that provides a more convenient and type-safe way to work with databases in Android.
 It provides compile-time verification of SQL queries, a simplified data access API, and support for LiveData and RxJava for reactive programming.
 Room is suitable for larger, more complex databases or applications where compile-time safety is preferred.
 * Shared Preferences, on the other hand, are used to store small amounts of data in key-value pairs, typically for storing user preferences or application settings.
 Shared Preferences are not suitable for storing large amounts of structured data.

+* adding of car image and deleting car profie feature is not implemented due to shortage of time.
+* login/signup are backed up by SQLite but car profiles is not stored in locally.